HajimeKawahara/abcfast/Readme.md

 | 1e-4 | 2.1  | 0.48 |
 | 1e-5 | 15.2 | 1.91 |

-Note that the unit of time is not minutes but second.
+Note that the unit of time is not minutes but second (and cummurative).

 # Random number generators